boguss1225/boguss1225/README.md

 ## I'm an Machine Learning Engineer.
 - 🔭 I’m currently working on AI projects, researches about dementia, object detection & segmentation.
-- 🌱 I’m currently learning custom CNNs.
+- 🌱 I’m currently fine tunning custom CNNs and producing frameworks.
 - 👯 I’m looking to collaborate with other domain expets and front-end programmers.
 - 🤔 I’m looking for help with industrial experience.
 - 💬 Ask me about AI vision project & fine tuning model.